alwaleedibrahim/Item-catalog/README.md

 # Item Catalog

 ## Description
-This project is part of [https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044](Udacity Full Stack Developer Nanodegree.)
+This project is part of [Udacity Full Stack Developer Nanodegree.](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044)
 Item Catalog is a web application that provides a list of items within a variety of categories and integrate third party user registration and authentication.
 Authenticated users have the ability to post, edit, and delete their own items.

 ## How to run